taschaef/Crowdfunding_ETL/README.md

 	- The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" 	column of the subcategory DataFrame

-	-The following image shows this campaign DataFrame:
+	- The following image shows this campaign DataFrame:
   ![crowdfunding_df](https://github.com/taschaef/Crowdfunding_ETL/assets/124079708/18b4eeab-f2a5-4a90-8ba7-9d1837ccba16)